yig/graphics101-meshes/README.md

         Note that the half-edge function `.vertex_face_neighbors()` is not written for you.
-You must fill in the code for this function in `halfedges.cpp`.
+You must fill in the code for this function in `halfedge.cpp`.
 It is a very short function.
 Follow the provided outline.
 Consult `HalfEdgeTriMesh::vertex_vertex_neighbors()` for reference; it differs from `.vertex_face_neighbors()` by exactly one line.